leveste/EternalBasher/readme.md

 **idRehashLinux**

-Modified version of infogram and proteh's idRehash (a tool to hash the resource offsets and store them in meta.resources to allow loading of custom .resources) to work natively on Linux.
+Tool to hash the resource offsets and store them in meta.resources to allow loading of custom .resources, rewritten on C for Linux.

 **idSaveDecompressorLinux**